EyasuTeshome/shifttracker/mock-interviews/practice-sending-a-follow-up-email-after-your-mock-interview.md

 ### Reminder on how to follow up after an interview

-In the lesson "How to follow-up after an interview," you learned about when it is appropriate to follow up with a recruiter and what you should say in your follow-up email.
+In the lesson "_How to follow-up after an interview_", you learned about when it is appropriate to follow up with a recruiter and what you should say in your follow-up email.
 You also saw 2 templates you could use to create your follow-up emails.
 Below are links to remind you how to follow up after an interview.

 **Refresh your memory about how to follow up after an interview :**